How To Find a New Office in London

 Am I Eligible for Government Loan Schemes for Offices?

-In the UK, and especially London, our Government offers support to small and start-up businesses looking to take the next step and grow their businesses, particularly in areas with high unemployment.
+In the UK, and especially London, our Government offers support to small and start-up businesses looking to take the next step.

 It’s definitely worth checking out if your business qualifies for either a grant to help with the cost of setting up your business (which doesn’t need to be repaid), a loan at a low rate of interest or even tax breaks from paying certain business rates.

 How do you know whether professional office cleaning is for you and your business?

 It’s a decision that most businesses with office space will have to make eventually.
 Read our guide on whether you require office cleaning.

 You may have the opinion that some daily tasks like cleaning your office are best left to the professionals, and we couldn’t agree more!

 Outsourcing your office cleaning to well-established professional agencies will not only leave your office in good condition, it will also allow your staff to focus on the jobs they’ve been employed to do; rather than spending time cleaning your workspace.

 Click here to read our thoughts on why a clean office is a happier office.